Filters

 Pair with palazzos

-The flowy Lucknowi kurti looks gorgeous when paired with palazzo pants.
+The flowy kurti looks gorgeous when paired with palazzo pants.
 Plain cotton or silk palazzos in colors like white, black or beige complement the intricate chikankari work on the kurti beautifully.
 Palazzos highlight the flared silhouette of the Lucknowi kurti.
-Try teaming a white lucknowi kurta with black, maroon or olive green palazzos.
+Try teaming a white kurta with black, maroon or olive green palazzos.

 Style with straight pants